Cascia

 Small molecule

-• Inhibits promotion and progression of fibrosis
+• Inhibits promotion of fibrosis

 • Permits stem cell self-replication in situ

-• Limits stem cell differentiation
+• Limits premature cell differentiation

 Non-CpG peptide sequence